top of page

 - David Brower

-Both Joe and Vera Long instilled in their family the importance of limiting waste, protecting natural resources, and caring for others - values which are needed to sustain a healthy world.
+For more than fifty years, The Joseph & Vera Long Foundation has made conservation grants to study, protect, and restore the natural environment.
+Joe and Vera Long instilled in their family the importance of limiting waste, protecting natural resources, and caring for others - values which are essential to sustain a healthy world.
 This planet is our home, and we feel strongly that it is humanity’s responsibility to care for and preserve it for future generations.

-However, if we let global average surface temperatures continue to increase at their current rate, the environmental and social consequences would be harrowing.
-We optimistically believe that many solutions to climate change can do more than limit atmospheric carbon; they can maintain biodiversity, improve food systems, and address social inequity.
+Moving forward, our Board of Trustees has decided to shift our focus away from traditional conservation grant making and towards creative climate solutions that yield multiple co-benefits.
 We have committed half of our annual grant budget to support work which mitigates climate change.
-With the help of key partners, we are taking a strategic approach to develop our climate grant program focused on identifying solutions that hold great promise but may have limited access to conventional financing or funding and where our philanthropy can be effective and impactful within the larger, global effort to end the climate crisis.
+With the help of key partners, we are developing our climate grant program to identify opportunities where our contributions can be effective and impactful within the larger, global effort to end the climate crisis and to seek out collective efforts that unlock the potential of solutions with great promise but limited access to conventional financing.

 bottom of page